 What would an investment committee prefer — a provider that provides optimistic assumptions with a higher probability of negative surprise, or a provider that makes conservative market assumptions with a higher probability of positive surprise?

 In the former, the negative surprise results in a scramble for capital.
 In the latter, the committee can prepare for likely lower portfolio returns and secure capital in advance to meet a potential shortfall.
 With positive surprise, the investor enjoys not just a surplus, but stronger financial footing for future planning.

-Exhibit 2 highlights a range of market projections.
-The assumptions from “optimistic” advisors suggests a 50% chance of meeting an annualised 7% return over the next 10 years.
-Projections from “conservative” advisors suggest a less than 30% chance of a 6.5% annualised return over the next 10 years.
+Chart 2 below highlights a range of market projections.
+The assumptions from “optimistic” advisors suggests a 50% chance of meeting an annualized 7% return over the next ten years.
+Projections from “conservative” advisors suggest a less than 30% chance of a 6.5% annualized return over the next ten years.
 These projections can be critical to planning.

 Ensure robust liquidity to withstand the harshest environment

 - In 2008-2009, the market suffered a severe global downturn.
 Describe how your actual exposure to private market investments changed for your (conservative, moderate, aggressive) portfolio on a monthly basis as liquid markets sold off.
 Specifically, explain how you sourced cash to meet any capital call commitments.

 - What policies and procedures have you instituted since the Great Financial Crisis to better manage your liquidity requirements and prepare your portfolio for private equity capital calls during the next crisis?